Charles W. Sawyer: Federal service

+Ambassadorship

 In 1944, President Franklin D. Roosevelt appointed Sawyer as the United States Ambassador to Belgium and served as was Minister to Luxembourg during the difficult period from 1944 to 1946, at the beginning of the Belgian Royal Question concerning King Leopold III of Belgium.
 Two years later, President Harry Truman appointed Sawyer to the U.S. Civil Service Commission's Review Board.
 Sawyer had first met Truman upon the latter's arrival in Antwerp en route to Germany to attend the Potsdam Conference.

+Secretary of Commerce

 In 1948, Sawyer was chosen to succeed W. Averell Harriman as the United States Secretary of Commerce.
 While Secretary of Commerce, Sawyer was ordered by Truman to seize and operate the steel mills in 1952.
 This seizure was executed to prevent a labor strike which Truman believed would hamper the ability of the United States to proceed in the war in Korea.

 While Secretary of Commerce, Secretary Sawyer declared the first National Secretaries Week from June 1 to 7, 1952.
 He designated Wednesday, June 4, as National Secretaries Day for this formerly male-dominated field of work turned female-dominated by sociocultural anamorphisms.
 Upon the end of Truman's term as office, Sawyer's term as Commerce Secretary also ended and he was succeeded by the Republican Sinclair Weeks who served during the administration of President Dwight D. Eisenhower.

 Later career

 When Sawyer returned to Cincinnati after serving President Truman, he joined the law firm of Taft, Stettinius, and Hollister, which had been founded by another prominent Cincinnati politician, Robert A. Taft (the elder son of President William Howard Taft), and became its managing partner.
 Following Taft's death, Sawyer succeeded to his seat on the board of the Central Trust Company, a Cincinnati bank.

 In 1968, he authored Concerns of a Conservative Democrat which was published by the Southern Illinois University Press.
-Sawyer served on the Hoover Commission on Overseas Task Force, the Commission on Money and Credit, and the World's Fair Site Committee.
+Sawyer served on the Hoover Commission on Overseas Economic Operations Task Force, the Commission on Money and Credit, and the World's Fair Site Committee.

 Sawyer gave $1 million to purchase 123 acres of riverfront property in Cincinnati for what became Sawyer Point Park.